tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 ## Goroutines and Threads
 This is one of the flagship features of Delve, setting it apart from GDB.
 Delve allows interactive debugging of complex, concurrent code and its emergent properties.

-The `goroutine(s)` and `thread(s)` and commands can be used to see all available goroutines and threads, note where they launched from, display their stack, or the deferred function calls for each frame.
+The `goroutine(s)` and `thread(s)` commands can be used to see all available goroutines and threads, note where they launched from, display their stack, or the deferred function calls for each frame.
 The `stack` command will print a detailed stack trace, with all the steps that were taken for the application to reach the current state.

 The debugger allows interactive switching between execution contexts, as you can choose to step forward in a specific goroutine or thread.
 Most of the commands mentioned above can be prefixed with a `goroutine N` statement, so that they get executed in that context only.